How to Build a Shipping Analytics Dashboard in Power BI

 | **Total** | **4-6 weeks** | Production dashboard |

 Teams that skip the data audit phase routinely discover mismatched carrier codes or missing date keys during user acceptance testing, adding two to four weeks of rework.
+In one recent mid-market engagement, a distributor running three regional carriers found six distinct CarrierID formats split between their TMS and ERP - resolving the mismatch in Power Query added 12 days to what had been scoped as a five-week project.
 Budget for data cleanup before the model build begins.

 Outside-firm cost ranges:

 For teams also evaluating a Cognos to Power BI migration alongside the dashboard build, platform cost analysis consistently favors Power BI at mid-market scale, with licensing and infrastructure savings delivering a meaningfully lower three-year total cost of ownership.
-The analytics consulting market reflects the broader shift: according to Future Market Insights (2025), the AI and analytics consulting services market is forecast to grow from USD 11.07 billion in 2025 to USD 90.99 billion by 2035 at a 26.2% CAGR, with supply chain and operations analytics among the highest-growth verticals.
-Separately, the market is forecast to expand at a 31.6% CAGR through 2030 (Yahoo Finance, 2025), reflecting how rapidly operations and finance teams are moving from spreadsheet-based freight tracking to purpose-built BI solutions.
+The analytics consulting market reflects the broader shift: according to Future Market Insights (2026), the AI and analytics consulting services market reached approximately USD 14.0 billion in 2026 and is forecast to grow to USD 90.99 billion by 2035 at a 26.2% CAGR, with supply chain and operations analytics among the highest-growth verticals.
+Separately, the market is forecast to expand at a 31.6% CAGR through 2030 (as of 2026), reflecting how rapidly operations and finance teams are moving from spreadsheet-based freight tracking to purpose-built BI solutions.

 For detailed cost benchmarks by engagement type and team size, the Power BI consulting cost guide breaks down ranges by project complexity and delivery model.